PaulWay/openscad_work/Oddments/README.md

 **File: `weights_separator.scad`**

-Used for keeping my two 5kg hexagonal-ended weights sitting flat in a backpack so I can walk without them digging into my back.
+Two plates that lock into my hexagonal-ended 5kg weights that allow them to sit in my rucking backpack without gouging into my back.